VinVaz/Calculator/README.md

 # Calculator
-A calculator created as part of the curriculum of the FreeCodeCamp program.
+A calculator created as part of the FreeCodeCamp curriculum.